nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Worker.destroy()

-This function will kill the worker, and inform the master to not spawn a new worker.
+This function will kill the worker and inform the master to not spawn a new worker.
-To know the difference between suicide and accidentally death a suicide boolean is set to true.
+To know the difference between suicide and accidental death, the `suicide` property is set to true.

     cluster.on('death', function (worker) {
       if (worker.suicide === true) {